The Negative Benefits of Exercise

 Fiction to Aid Real-Life Conditions

-let’s consider the common problem of repetitive wrist strain, which is expected of secretaries such as Anna Taylor, a legal secretary.
-Anna goes to her doctor, who is an okay sort of man but too laid back.
-He was not wrong compared to the GP who dealt with my patient when I first experienced the condition.
-The actual doctor decided the real patient, who was fourteen, was mad!
-He sent her to a psychiatrist.
+Consider the common problem of repetitive wrist strain.
+Anna goes to her doctor, who is an okay man but too laid back compared to the GP who dealt with my patient when I first experienced the condition.
+The doctor decided the actual patient, who was fourteen, was mad and all in her head, so he sent her to a psychiatrist.
+In David’s latest book—Fatal Contracts, we are dealing with consent—under his pen name R.C.Blyth, he uses fiction to drive the narrative and inform people about a little known condition still very much alive.

 read more